EstudioNexos/fuckspam/README.md

 Before adding them, it tells you how many it will add, so you can decide if you really want to do this.

-It creates a custom chain named **fuckchina** so you can easily remove the rules again.
+It creates a custom chain named **fuckspam** so you can easily remove the rules again.

 Notes
 =====

+Main developer Heiko Irrgang, though he made a good job with this script, the usage of potentially offensive language and code naming made me feel unease when forking to add ipv6 support and update csv files format.
+That is why I renamed this project to **fuckspam**

-Current version only supports ip v4 addresses, ip v6 will be available soon.
+This fork supports ip v4 and v6 addresses.

+This fork support latest MaxMind GeoLite2 releases.

+This fork has only one preset based on my experience with a dozen of servers, both web and mail servers.

+Future development will add support for presets stored in yaml files that can be loaded when calling the script.

 Copyright
 =========

 Copyright 2014 Heiko Irrgang

+Copyright 2017 Nestor Diaz Valencia

 This software is licensed under GPL v3 license, see LICENSE